 Field-hunting tip

-Look in hydrothermal veins in metamorphic rocks country — that is the host setting where turtmannite typically forms.
+Look in hydrothermal veins in metamorphic rocks country, the host setting where turtmannite typically forms.
 If you start seeing barite, hematite, quartz in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular aggregates habit, so train your eye for that shape before scanning the outcrop.